luigi0229/SRE-Exercise/README.md

 Deployment of a functioning VPC with a public subnet and a EC2 instance running Nginx.
 The `index.html` file located on `src/modules/ec2` gets uploaded and used as the Nginx default landing page.

-A workflow should then be manually created on the Github Repository to automatically replace the `index.html` file every time code gets committed to the main branch.
+A workflow Action gets created to automatically replace the `index.html` file every time code gets committed to the main branch.
+(See CI/CD section for this implementation)
 This project uses [this repository](https://github.com/easingthemes/ssh-deploy) as a helper to the workflow action that copies the necessary files to the EC2 instance.

 ## Prerequisites